-The Minnesota Housing Finance Agency (Minnesota Housing) is committed to meeting Minnesotans' needs for decent, safe, sustainable, marketable, and affordable housing.
-Since building codes and local regulations/ordinances primarily focus on health and safety and/or protecting property values, they cannot be relied on to meet all of our expectations.
-Therefore, in an effort to better meet our customer needs and communicate our expectations, Minnesota Housing developed design/construction standards for rental housing.
+Minnesota Housing is committed to meeting Minnesotans' needs for decent, safe, and sustainable affordable housing.
+Since building codes, local regulations and ordinances primarily focus on health, safety and/or protecting property values, they cannot be relied on to meet all of our expectations.
+Therefore, in an effort to better meet our customer needs and communicate our expectations, Minnesota Housing developed Design and Construction Standards for Rental Housing.

-These design/construction standards replace all previous Minnesota Housing standards associated with design/construction and are applicable to rental housing receiving Minnesota Housing financing for new construction and/or rehabilitation.
-Projects involving adaptive reuse and/or gut rehabilitation of rental housing shall comply with standards for rehabilitation and standards for new construction to the maximum extent feasible.
+These design and construction standards replace all previous Minnesota Housing standards and are applicable to rental housing receiving Minnesota Housing financing for new construction or rehabilitation.
+Projects involving adaptive reuse or "gut" rehabilitation of rental housing shall comply with standards for rehabilitation and standards for new construction to the maximum extent feasible.

-These design/construction standards are not intended to restrict innovation.
+These design and construction standards are not intended to restrict innovation.
 Minnesota Housing welcomes new ideas and looks forward to implementing any new idea that will provide long-lasting benefits to our customers.
 Minnesota Housing encourages sustainable, healthy housing that optimizes the use of cost effective durable building materials and systems and that minimizes the consumption of natural resources during construction and in the long term maintenance and operation.